hanjingo/doc/interview.md

 Yes! but they must be explicitly called from the most derived class constructuctor.

 For more info, see: [C++ Object Oriented Programming#Virtual Inheritance#Notice](LANG/C++/oop.md)

-#### Can we call a virtual function from a constructor?

-Yes, we can call a virtual function from a constructor, but during base class construction, the derived part of the object is not yet initialized.

-For more info, see: [C++ Object Oriented Programming#Construction and Destruction](LANG/C++/oop.md)

 #### What happens if you don't define any constructor?